π Overview

 - File Selection: Prompts you to choose which translation file groups (e.g., `messages.php`, `auth.php`, JSON file) you wish to process.

-- Analysis: Reports which keys are missing in your target languages.
+- Cross-Check & Analysis: Reports exactly which keys are missing in your target languages, showing you what needs to be synchronized.

-- Translation: Sends key chunks to Gemini AI with a real-time progress bar.
+- AI Translation: Sends the missing keys and their source text to Gemini AI for translation, showing a real-time progress bar.

-- File Generation: Writes the new or updated translations to the correct language files.
+- File Generation: Intelligently writes the new translations to the correct language files, merging them with existing content.

 q